 Following a parishes-wide survey by MGMT Corp in 1997, a proposal was made by a Catholic High School Committee, chaired by Dr. Michael Forsthoeful, entitled Expanding Catholic Education in the Eastern Deanery of the Diocese Pensacola – Tallahassee, to Bishop John Ricard.

 A Curriculum Development Committee, chaired by Sterling Bryant and Sister Mary Caplice, CND, was also formed in 1998 and issued a report in 1999.
-A Site Selection Committee chaired by Chris Bryant and Michael Bell, was formed in 1998.
+A Site Selection Committee, chaired by Chris Bryant and Michael Bell, was formed in 1998.
 Problems in the development of the Timberland School Road site required looking at other location options for the school.
-St. Joe/Arvida Corporation, in developing the Southwood Residential Community off Capital Circle Southeast, offered a 37.21 acre parcel of land adjacent to Florida High School.
+In developing the Southwood Residential Community off Capital Circle Southeast, St. Joe/Arvida Corporation offered a 37.21 acre parcel of land adjacent to Florida High School.

 In the spring of 2000, the “Panther” mascot was approved following an essay writing contest at Trinity Catholic School.
 A Principal Selection Committee, chaired by Michael Bell, and Monsignor Michael Tugwell, was organized in April 2000.

-The first principal, Dr. Randall Felton, was hired on August 1st, 2000 and ground was officially broken on the 6th.
-The first student, Veronica Occhuizzo applied to attend the school and was accepted on December 22, 2000.
+The first principal, Dr. Randall Felton, was hired on August 1, 2000 and ground was officially broken on August 6, 2000.
+The first student, Veronica Occhuizzo, applied to attend the school and was accepted on December 22, 2000.

 On January 12, 2001, Bishop Ricard formally established the first John Paul II Catholic High School Advisory Board.
-The Apostles of the Sacred Heart of Jesus (Sisters Susan Emmerich, Susan Marie Krupp, and Christine Ring) arrived in Tallahassee to staff the school on the July 17th.
-Dedication of the school by the Most Reverend John H. Ricard, S.S.J. occurred on August 12th, 2001.
+The Apostles of the Sacred Heart of Jesus (Sisters Susan Emmerich, Susan Marie Krupp, and Christine Ring) arrived in Tallahassee to staff the school on July 17, 2001.
+Dedication of the school by the Most Reverend John H. Ricard, S.S.J., occurred on August 12, 2001.